Grand Old Lady – Lake County Indiana Courthouse

 The gravestone had to be replaced in 1950’s because fans of Dillinger visiting his grave would take pieces of the stone as souvenirs.

-The Grand Old Lady doesn’t disappointment with its charm and history.
+The Grand Old Lady will not disappoint with its charm and history.
 It is a must-see for people who enjoy history and architecture or a family day out together.

 If you enjoy it, pin it.